By José Alberto Hermosillo

 ![]() |

-First-time writer-director Saim Sadiq describes "Joyland” as a very personal project because he comes from a diverse, middle-class family that is also trying to climb the social ladder, much like the characters in his film.
-However, he also had to acknowledge that people in Pakistan live in a patriarchal society that imposes limits on progress, love, and desires.
+First-time writer-director Saim Sadiq describes “Joyland” as a deeply personal project because he comes from a diverse, middle-class family that is also trying to climb the social ladder, much like the characters in his film.
+Still, he has to recognize that people in Pakistan live in a patriarchal society that imposes limits on progress, love, and desires.

-The highly acclaimed Pakistani film goes beyond barriers of freedom and acceptance.
+The highly acclaimed Pakistani film transcends barriers of freedom and acceptance.

 It won the Jury Award at Un Certain Regard, Cannes 2022.
 It also received Best International Film at the Independent Spirit Awards 2023 and Best Artistic Contribution at the Cairo International Film Festival in Egypt.
-The acclaimed movie earned Best Ensemble at Bangkok and the Audience Award at the Valladolid International Film Festival in Spain.
+The celebrated movie earned Best Ensemble at the Bangkok Film Festival and the Audience Award at the Valladolid International Film Festival in Spain.

 “Joyland” was Pakistan’s submission for Best International Feature Film at the 95th Academy Awards and was one of the fifteen films shortlisted.

 The unexpected twists of “Joyland” take us to places we’ve never experienced before.
-The film’s vibrant urban settings, colors, and textures, combined with compelling storytelling, enhance the cinematic experience and immerse viewers in the story.
+The film’s vibrant urban settings, colors, and textures, combined with compelling storytelling, elevate the cinematic experience and draw viewers into the story.

-More importantly, it is essential to highlight the vibrant Pakistani youth who work hard and aspire to explore new horizons beyond their family’s boundaries, free from social restraints.
+More importantly, it is crucial to highlight the vibrant Pakistani youth who work hard and aspire to explore new horizons beyond their family’s boundaries, free from social restraints.

 In “Joyland,” every character genuinely seeks acceptance, love, and respect, while audiences witness the struggle, beauty, and diversity of Pakistani society and other communities worldwide.